opencog/sensory/DesignNotes-I.md

     (StringValue)) ; strings to write
 ```
 but we really want to send messages... so how can we fix this?
 Or do we
-nead to?
+need to?
 The conception here is very low-level: and I/O stream.
 We could
-maybe re-interpret the sending of messages as a write, to a stram, of
+maybe re-interpret the sending of messages as a write, to a stream, of
 the message type, followed by the data.
 Six of one, half-dozen of the
 other.
 Hard to say what is best from either the usability or the
 performance side of things.